OSGeo/gdal/gdal/doc/source/programs/gdalbuildvrt.rst

     Override the projection for the output file.
 The <srs_def> may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
 No reprojection is done.

-.. option:: -rr {nearest (default),bilinear,cubic,cubicspline,lanczos,average,mode}
+.. option:: -r {nearest (default),bilinear,cubic,cubicspline,lanczos,average,mode}

     Select a resampling algorithm.